pedro-curto/DepChain/README.md

 - `testConsensusWithIgnoringByzantine`: tests the consensus algorithm with a Byzantine member that ignores all messages
 - `testConsensusWithSpamByzantine`: tests the consensus algorithm with a Byzantine member that sends a lot of equal messages (READs, STATEs, etc...)
 - `testConsensusWithFakeSignature`: tests the consensus algorithm with a Byzantine member that sends messages with fake signatures.
 We assert if the fake signature is detected, and if the consensus still works
+- `testConsensusWithWrongStateMessage`: tests the consensus algorithm with a Byzantine member that sends a wrong state message in the second instance.
+We assert if the consensus still works (that the same message isn't decided twice)
+- `testConsensusWithWrongWriteAcceptByzantine`: tests the consensus algorithm with a Byzantine member that sends wrong WRITEs and ACCEPTs
+- `testConsensusWithByzantinePerfectLink`: tests the consensus algorithm when all members have a Byzantine perfect link, where messages can be lost, duplicated, reordered or corrupted.

 ### Manual Tests